0ut4t1m3/BMPLoader/README.md

 - Written in pure Micropython
 - Handles native 4 and 8-bit bitmap files
 - Transparency support
-- Caches loaded image in memory for fast drawing
+- Caches image in memory for fast drawing
 - Supports loading indexed sprites from an atlas
 - Image colourspace conversion to RGB565
 - Tested on ESP32 and RP2040